 In this tutorial, you will learn how to set up a SAP HANA Cloud database.
 The free trial allows you to test SAP HANA Cloud for 30 days.
 You can renew the trial period every month until you reach 360 days.

-SAP HANA Cloud is a service available in the SAP Cloud Platform and is based on SAP HANA.
-This means that you get to use all the capabilities HANA has to offer, combined with the flexibility and other advantages of a cloud product.
+SAP HANA Cloud is a service available in the SAP Bussiness Technology Platform (BTP) and is based on SAP HANA.
+This means that you get to use all the capabilities HANA offers, combined with the flexibility and other advantages of a cloud product.

 - Register for the free SAP HANA Cloud trial

 - Set up your SAP HANA Cloud instance

 - How to open the SAP HANA Cockpit and Database Explorer

 - Connect to HANA Cloud via Business Application Studio